Error-331/code_tests/docs/bible/links.md

 The Suffering Savior - July 17 ("Lost!
 Lost!
 Lost!
 Better a whole world on fire than a soul lost!
 Better every star quenched and the skies a wreck than a single soul to be lost!");

 Self-Denial - July 18 (We do this not to merit eternal life but because we have eternal life);

+Letting go and Holding On - July 19 (being a Christian means a daily letting go of sin and resolving to hold fast to God's gift of salvation and eternal life);